supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L08_Configuring_Pipelines_as_Code_with_YAML.md

 1. Close the Azure Cloud Shell, but leave the Azure Portal open in the browser.

-  **Congratulations** on completing the task!
+> **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

-  > - Navigate to the Lab Validation tab, from the upper right corner in the lab guide section.
+- Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
-  > - Hit the Validate button for the corresponding task.
+- Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
-  > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-  > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+- If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

-# Exercise 1: Configure CI/CD Pipelines as Code with YAML in Azure DevOps
+### Exercise 1: Configure CI/CD Pipelines as Code with YAML in Azure DevOps

 In this exercise, you will configure CI/CD Pipelines as code with YAML in Azure DevOps.

-## Task 1: Add a YAML build definition
+#### Task 1: Add a YAML build definition

 In this task, you will add a YAML build definition to the existing project.